rlober/RoBO/_posts/0008-08-08-tutorials.md

     return y
 ```

-Before we can apply Bayesian optimization we have to define the lower and upper bound of our input
+Before we run Bayesian optimization we first have to define the lower and upper bound of our input
-search space first.
+search space.
-In this case we have just a one dimensional optimization problem.
+In this case we have just a one dimensional optimization problem but Bayesian optimization
+is not restricted to that and normally works find up to 10 dimensions.

 ```python
 lower = np.array([0])